 To find out more about the Night Time Legal Advice Service click here

-If you would like more information about volunteering opportunities at other Community Legal Centres in the ACT you can go to the National Association of Community Legal Centres website at www.naclc.org.au and follow the CLC volunteers’ link.
+If you would like more information about volunteering opportunities at other Community Legal Centres in the ACT you can go to the Community Legal Centres Australia’s website at https://naclc.info/volunteer.

 There are a range of pro bono opportunities to assist Street Law and our clients.
 We welcome the support of barristers and law firms.
 Please contact us to discuss your interests and the needs of our clients.